natevecc/ionic-angular-cli/README.md

 We use the angular cli for most commands:
 - Use `ng serve` to start up dev build along with a server at `http://localhost:4200/` to do browser based development.
-- To do a production build you can do `ng build -prod`. **Note prodction builds add the cordova polyfil to index.html**
+- To do a production build you can do `ng build -prod`. **Note production builds add the cordova polyfil to index.html**
 - To run your app in an emulator do `npm run ionic:emulate:ios`.
 Under the hood: `ng build -prod && ionic emulate ios`. **Only supports iOS for now**.
 You will see an error about no gulpfile and making sure your build step has completed which is safe to ignore.
 - To run the unit tests use angular-cli: `ng test`
 - For e2e tests run `ng serve` followed by `ng e2e`

 ## Ionic and Cordova Plugins

 This project has `ionic-native` installed and ready to go.
 Follow the Ionic docs on how to [add plugins](http://ionicframework.com/docs/v2/native/#Install_Plugins_Needed) to your projects and make sure you understand how to [add 3rd party libraries](https://github.com/angular/angular-cli/wiki/3rd-party-libs) to angular-cli projects.
-Don't forget when sharing this with others that they need to rund the `ionic state restore` command to load up any plugins you add.
+Don't forget when sharing this with others that they need to run the `ionic state restore` command to load up any plugins you add.

 ## Helping out